RELAX AND EMBRACE THE UNEXPECTED

 From the very moment that you book your wedding day with us, we are here to help guide you through the planning process and to answer any and every question that you have.
-The best, and our preferred method of communication with our clients, is via email.
-While email certainly has a tendency to feel less personal than, say, a phone consultation, the benefit of having all of our discussions typed out for reference later on is invaluable.
-However, there are times when a personal phone call is needed.
-We are certainly up for this as well and are happy to set aside time to speak with you and answer all of your questions.
-We usually recommend emailing us and arranging a time to speak that will work for both of us.
+Our preferred method of communication with our clients, is via email or a phone call.

 A first look is a special moment when the bride and groom see each other before the ceremony.
-Traditionally the groom doesn't see the bride until she walks down the aisle but more and more of our clients are opting to do a first look session on their wedding day.
-There are many benefits to doing a first look - check out our blog post about FIRST LOOKS.
+Traditionally your partner doesn't see you until you walk down the aisle but more and more of our clients are opting to do a first look session on their wedding day.
+There are many benefits to doing a first look!

-It is so important to make some time on your wedding day to create beautiful couple portraits so don't forget to include a time slot for these portraits on your wedding day timeline.
-If you are doing a first look we will do these portraits about 1.5 - 2 hours before the ceremony and we usually have plenty of time but if they will be done immediately following the ceremony or during the reception ideally we would like about 15-30 minutes for this.
+It is so important to make some time on your wedding day to create beautiful couple portraits, so don't forget to include a time slot for these portraits on your wedding day timeline.
+If you are doing a first look, we will do these portraits about 1.5 - 2 hours before the ceremony.
+We usually have plenty of time, but if they will be done immediately following the ceremony or during the reception, ideally, we would like about 15-30 minutes for this.
 Keep in mind that the absolute best lighting will be about an hour before sunset.

-If you are not doing a first look we will do all of your family and wedding party photographs right after the ceremony.
-It is best to keep your list to 10-15 pictures so we can get them done quickly and you can get to the party!
-This list typically includes immediate family only (parents, grandparents, siblings and wedding party).
-If you have larger family groups we can do those at the reception.
+If you are not doing a first look, we will do all of your family and wedding party photographs right after your ceremony.
+It is best to keep your list to 10-15 pictures so we can get them done quickly, and you can get to the party!
+This list typically includes immediate family only (parents, grandparents, siblings, and wedding party.)
+If you have larger family groups, we can do those at the reception.
 We can have the band or DJ make an announcement.

 We love outdoor receptions but the lighting can be extremely challenging at night.
-Bring in as much light as possible (string lights, candles, chandeliers, etc..) to warm up the background of your photos.
-We do bring external lighting equipment for these situations but your background will be completely black unless you have some sort of lighting in place.
+Bring in as much light as possibly (string lights, candles, chandliers, etc.) to warm up the background of your photos.
+We do bring external lighting equipment for these situations, but your background will be completely black unless you have some sort of lighting in place.

-Our desire to capture your wedding, and to cater our approach to your personal preferences is one of our top priorities.
+Our desire to capture your wedding, and to cater out approach to your personal preferences is one of our top priorities.
 We welcome your input and want to know about everything that is most important to you, or any special moments that are otherwise not everyday occurrences at a typical wedding.
-We’re happy to do what we can to cater our approach for you, but it’s imperative that you keep your expectations realistic.
+We are happy to do what we can to cater our approach for you, but it is imperative that you keep your expectations realistic.
 Show us an idea you found for a pose, but keep in mind that we will do so in our own style and that your location is likely different from your example.
-When it comes to shot lists, our advise is usually to leave it at home.
-If we spend our time trying to look down a list of shots that we’d otherwise be taking anyway there is the very real possibility that we may miss it entirely.
-We’ve been photographers for a long time, and it’s extremely unlikely that if something of significance is happening that we will not be capturing it.
+When it comes to shot lists, our advice is usually to leave it at home.
+If we spend our time trying to look down a list of shots that we would otherwise be taking anyway, there is the very real possibility that we may miss it entirely.
+We have been photographers for a long time, and it is extremely unlikely that if something of significance is happening that we will not be capturing it.